Flashcards in Development Deck (76):

 1. Gross Domestic Product (economic)

 What is GDP?

-total wealth/income earned by a country in a year - often divided by number of people to give GDP per capita
+total value of goods and services produced by a country in a year - often divided by number of people to give GDP per capita

 What is Literacy Rate?